+'''

-Computer Configuration\Policies\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Connection Client\Do not allow passwords to be saved
+Computer Configuration\Policies\Administrative Templates\Windows

+Components\Remote Desktop Services\Remote Desktop Connection Client\Do not

+allow passwords to be saved

+'''

-Note: This Group Policy path is provided by the Group Policy template TerminalServer.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.
+TerminalServer.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.

 The password saving checkbox will be disabled for Remote Desktop clients and users will not be able to save passwords.